natura-cosmeticos/natds-js/CONTRIBUTING.md

 This command triggers [Commitizen](https://www.thoughtworks.com/pt/radar/tools/commitizen), already installed in the project as a dependency, which will help you to create a commit message.

 Commits _must_ follow the format of [Conventional Commits](https://www.conventionalcommits.org/pt-br/).
-Thanks to thats is possivle to define whether the next version will be a _patch_, a _minor_ or _major_ release.
+Thanks to this it is possible to define whether the next version will be a _patch_, a _minor_ or _major_ release.

 ### 7. Create a Pull Request